scottkleinman/dfr-browser2/README.md

 }
 ```

 All paths are relative to the application root.
 If you wish to provide users with access to the original documents, use the `data_source` field.
 It should point to a text file in the format described under Source Text File above.
+If the `embargo` field is set to `true`, the `data_source` will be ignored.

 ### File Upload